cjhammang/ReauthoringClone/index.rst

    /Accordion_docs/index
    /Customize/index

-We would like to hear about your experience using this authoring toolkit.
-Drop us a note telling us what you think `by creating an issue in our issue tracker
+Drop us a note telling us what you think about the toolkit `by creating an issue in our issue tracker
 <https://bitbucket.org/abelardopardo/reauthoring/issues/new>`_.